apache/druid/docs/querying/sql-data-types.md

 their usage.

 When used with standard `VARCHAR` functions which expect a single input value per row, such as `CONCAT`, Druid will map the function across all values in the row.
-If the row is null or empty, the function recieves `NULL` as its input.
+If the row is null or empty, the function receives `NULL` as its input.

 When used with the explicit [multi-value string functions](./sql-multivalue-string-functions.md), Druid processes the row values as if they were `ARRAY` typed.
 Any operations which produce null and empty rows are distinguished as